 Choose the container element wisely

-PageFly provides 3 main containers which are Section, Row, and Elements to design your page.
+PageFly provides 3 main containers which are Section, Row, and Column to design your page.
 These containers are made for specific purposes that you need to know before jumping into the editing page.

 - Section is the biggest container which contains all content units dedicated to some topic